 Critical Issues in Environmental Taxation

-Volumes I through XIV
+Volumes I through XXIV

 The Global Conferences on Environmental Taxation yield numerous papers on environmental taxation, written by environmental tax specialists around the world.
 Selected, peer-reviewed papers are published in the book series, Critical Issues in Environmental Taxation, now published by Edward Elgar.
 The Environmental Tax Policy Institute’s Director, Professor Janet Milne, is a co-editor of the series.